 The radius vector from the Sun to a planet sweeps out equal areas in equal periods of time.

-(Based on a diagram by John P. Oliver; original no longer online)
+(Based on a diagram by John P. Oliver, a fellow graduate student and astronomer; original no longer online)

 Above, each area is equal but the arcs that sweep out the areas are not; closer to the Sun the arcs are longer, because the planet moves faster (see below); further from the Sun the arcs are shorter, because the planet moves slower.